pkqbajng/CGFormer/README.md

 ## Bibtex

-If you find our work useful in your research, please consider citing our paper and give us a star:
+If you find our work beneficial for your research, please consider citing our paper and give us a star:

 ```
 @misc{CGFormer,